rshk/pygpgme/docs/source/api.rst

         :return: A list of :py:class:`Signature` instances (one for each key that was used in the signature).
 Note that you need to inspect the return value to check whether the signatures are valid -- a syntactically correct but invalid signature does not raise an error!

+        See also :py:meth:`Context.encrypt_sign`.

     .. py:method:: delete(key, allow_secret=False)